MicrosoftDocs/azure-docs/articles/container-apps/get-started-existing-container-image.md

 Now that you have an environment created, you can deploy your first container app.
 Using the `containerapp create` command, deploy a container image to Azure Container Apps.

-The example shown in this article demonstrates how use a custom container image with common commands.
-Your container image may need additional parameters including the following items:
+The example shown in this article demonstrates how to use a custom container image with common commands.
+Your container image may need more parameters including the following items:

 - Setting the revision mode
 - Defining secrets
 - Defining environment variables
-- Setting container cpu and/or memory requirements
+- Setting container CPU or memory requirements
 - Enabling and configuring Dapr
-- Enabling ingress for internal and/or internal + external traffic
+- Enabling internal or internal ingress
-- Providing minimum and maximum replica values and/or additional scale rules
+- Providing minimum and maximum replica values or scale rules

 For details on how to provide values for any of these parameters to the `create` command, run `az containerapp create --help`.